stevenkword/Finely-Tuned-Feeds/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+Feed 💗 ( Valid and Well-formed XML for WordPress )

 == Description ==

-Proper XML escaping for WordPress
+Valid and Well-formed XML for WordPress

 * Acts of filters for 31080